 The Belgian job market

-In the second half of 2016, Belgium’s unemployment rate stood at 7.6 percent, slightly lower than the EU average of 8.3 percent.
-However, youth unemployment (those under 25) was higher than 20 percent; in previous years, the largest increase in unemployment has been among those with higher education level qualifications.
+In the second half of 2016, Belgium’s unemployment rate stood at 7.6%, slightly lower than the EU average of 8.3%.
+However, youth unemployment (those under 25) was higher than 20%; in previous years, the largest increase in unemployment has been among those with higher education level qualifications.

 There are numerous large companies located in Belgium, including Banque Nationale de Belgique, Proximus (telecoms, previously Belgacom), Ageas (insurance), Anheuser-Busch InBev (brewing), Bakaert (manufacturing, chemicals), Colruyt (food retail), Delhaize (food retail), D’Ieteren (automative), Elia (energy), KBC (banking/insurance), Solvay (chemicals), UBC (pharmaceutical) and Umicore (materials technology).

 Belgium has one of the highest minimum wages in Europe – in 2017, Belgium’s minimum wage started at around €1,532 (for 18+ years olds) to €1,591 (20+ years, with at least one year of experience).
 Belgium, however, also has one of the highest tax rates in Europe, ranging on a sliding scale between 25 percent up to 50 percent depending on how much you earn.
 You can also read more in our guides to Belgian minimum wage and average salary, taxes in Belgium, and Belgian social security.

 Most available jobs in Brussels are for highly skilled workers within the services sectors, such as finance, international institutions and businesses, estate agencies, education, and public health and social services.
 Despite Belgium’s unemployment rate, the country reports an ongoing issue with skill shortages, particularly in IT and engineering.

 - IT staff like computer system designers and analysts